❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Select a warehouse

-The first screen you're presented with will ask you to select the warehouse to utilize to activate the app and can choose to change the application name.
+The first screen you're presented with will ask you to select the warehouse to use, you can also choose to change the application name.

 Grant account privileges